OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 ---
-title: Host an Office Add-in on Microsoft Azure
+title: Host an Office Add-in on Microsoft Azure | Microsoft Docs
-description: ''
-ms.date: 01/25/2018
+description: Learn how to deploy an add-in web app to Azure and sideload the add-in for testing in an Office client application. ms.date: 01/25/2018
 ---